Pottsville, New South Wales

 Pottsville includes housing developments such as Pottsville Waters, Koala Beach, Seabreeze and Black Rocks Estate.

 Pottsville is also home to Pottsville Beach Public School & St Ambrose Primary School.

 History

-The town was originally known as Potts Point (named after Bill Potts who owned the first dwelling), but was changed to its current name to avoid confusion of its namesake of Sydney.
+Pottsville, originally a tea tree swamp, originates from Bill Potts, an individual resident who owned the first home in 1930.
+Its name was changed in order to avoid confusion with Potts Point, a suburb of Sydney CBD.

-Since then, the town has developed into a seaside resort and is a popular recreation for water sports.
+In the 2021 census, Pottsville had a total population of 7,209.